How do Nectar points work?

 Sainsbury’s Energy, which is actually run by E.ON following a recent switch from npower, offers two routes for collecting Nectar points.

 You will also receive triple Nectar base points on every Sainsbury’s shop going forward (double points if you only switch one fuel) for as long as you remain a Sainsbury’s Energy dual fuel customer.
+There is a cap of 3,500 bonus points per fuel per year.

 You earn 2 points for every £1 ex-VAT you spend at office supplies group Viking.
 You need to link you Viking and Nectar accounts to earn.